stephenafamo/nginx-proxy-load-balancer/readme.md

 Both ways are completely valid though.

-See comments on the [`ServiceConfig` type](https://github.com/stephenafamo/nginx-proxy-load-balancer/blob/master/internal/types.go#L36). struct for details.
+See comments on the [`ServiceConfig`](https://github.com/stephenafamo/nginx-proxy-load-balancer/blob/master/internal/types.go#L45). struct for details.
 Some examples will be added soon (PRs welcome).

 ## Let's Encrypt